-Create and give a presentation (PowerPoint, iMovie, Moviemaker, etc.) which addresses your assigned topics.
+Create and give a presentation (PowerPoint, iMovie, at a free video editing software) which addresses your assigned topics.
 Reference the material from the course and current supporting articles.
 Areas to consider:

 - Current I.T. issues that healthcare leaders need to know. - Best practices that can be emulated by other organizations. - Relevant laws and regulations to be considered. - Challenges and complexities of informatics issues.